Easter Dental Tips to Protect Your Teeth from Sugar Damage

 • Crème Eggs by Cadbury.
 Sugar content: 20 grams

 Consider putting this candy in an Easter basket or a dish on a table.
-So much sugar in this, which means there’s a lot of risk for tooth decay.
+It has so much sugar, which means there’s a lot of risk for tooth decay.

 If your child receives an Easter basket full of goodies, they may feel compelled to consume them all at once.
 Look through your Easter basket for healthy and unhealthy foods for you and your child.